JValtteri/seec-email/README.md

 For encrypting the configuration file, containing the email server credentials, SEEC uses Python [Fernet](https://cryptography.io/en/latest/fernet/) library, which uses AES-128 in CBC mode.[^1]

+#### Security info

+Your passphrase you enter will be used to unlock the email client and the private PGP key.

+This program interfaces with an external GPG program to handle PGP encryption.
+It may be configured by default to remember your passphrase for a few minutes, even if you logged out of SEEC.
+You can change this in GPG settings.

+By default, SEEC does not save any of your messages to disk.
+This is to protect your privacy.

 [^1]: https://github.com/pyca/cryptography/blob/main/src/cryptography/fernet.py

 #### Warning!